Azure/aks-engine/docs/kubernetes/monitoring.md

 ## Monitoring extension

-A quick way to scaffold out cloud-native and open source monitoring components is to use the [acs-engine monitoring extension](https://github.com/Azure/acs-engine/tree/master/extensions/prometheus-grafana-k8s).
-For details on how to use the monitoring extension, please refer to the [extension documentation](https://github.com/Azure/acs-engine/tree/master/extensions/prometheus-grafana-k8s).
+A quick way to scaffold out cloud-native and open source monitoring components is to use the [aks-engine monitoring extension](https://github.com/Azure/aks-engine/tree/master/extensions/prometheus-grafana-k8s).
+For details on how to use the monitoring extension, please refer to the [extension documentation](https://github.com/Azure/aks-engine/tree/master/extensions/prometheus-grafana-k8s).
 By embedding the extension in your apimodel, the extension will do much of the work to create a monitoring solution in your cluster, which includes the following:

 - [cAdvisor](https://github.com/google/cadvisor) daemon set to publish container metrics
 - [Prometheus](https://prometheus.io/) for metrics collection and storage